Cvent Plans To Raise 800 Million In Cash When It Goes Public In The 4th Quarter

 The mobile app which Cvent always had and was all the rage 7 years ago when mobile apps were being introduced as companions at in person events is getting new life in the age of hybrid meetings.
 They can be used for more efficient ways to check in, for in person attendees to communicate with those at home attending virtually through chats, Q and A, session scheduling, appointment setting and perhaps soon, 1-1 video chats.

-There is little doubt that all their innovations will be a resounding success with customers, but some of the ideas Cvent are introducing appear to have first been introduced by others.
+Some of the ideas Cvent are introducing appear to have first been introduced by others.
 Braindate enabled attendee-led small group discussions at meetings before going virtual with a phone app and ideas for team and attendee collaboration and the design studio appear to have first introduced by others.
 However, ideas can’t be patented and this type of “innovation” is standard practice among tech giants.

 What Is Cvent's Total Event Tech Program?